 Every team within a session will play every other team within the same session.
 The number of sessions is determined by the number of teams in the league.

 The games are played for a max of 10 minutes with a running clock at all times.
 There will not be any stoppage of time during the games.
 The first team to reach 15 points will end the game no matter how much time is remaining.
 Scoring is kept as normal for each 2 point and 3 point field goals.
 There will not be any free throws to help conserve game time.
 All fouls will result in the possessing team to check the ball in up top.

 Any excessive fouls will result in the immediate ejection from the current played game.

 There is no win by 2 rule

-Upper and Lower division teams are placed into each session.
-This helps determine the level of play for each team.
+Different divisions teams may be placed into each session to help determine the level of play for each team.

-The winner of each session is determined by adding up the number of scored points in each game.
+The winner of each session is determined by win-loss record.
+Any ties are then determined by adding up the number of scored points in each game.
 The winner will receive a prize determined by the league commissioner.